-In addition to the key (financial instrument) risks, the Company also faces operational risks.
-The servicing of the underlying Mortgage Loans, and the entity administration and investor reporting is performed by regulated, well-known companies.
-The operating risk is mitigated as the Company has contractual agreements with these companies and these companies either provide annual audit statements on the Mortgage Portfolios and/or an ISAE 3402 report with respect to the services provided by the Sub-Servicer, being Stater Nederland N.V.
+In addition to financial risks, the Company also faces operational risks.
+The servicing of the underlying Mortgage Loans, and the entity administration and investor reporting are performed by regulated, well-known companies.
+The operating risk is mitigated as the Company has contractual agreements with these companies and these companies either provide annual audit statements on the Mortgage Portfolios and or an ISAE 3402 type II report with respect to the services provided.
 Furthermore the transaction includes measures to be taken once certain parties fail to maintain a specific credit rating.
 Management believes that the operational risks are low and no further measures are deemed necessary.

-The Company and the Dutch Tax Authorities have agreed, by way of a tax ruling, that the Company will be assessed on a pre-determined level of a minimum annual profit for tax purposes of 10% of the management fee with a minimum of EUR 2,500.
+The Company and the Dutch Tax Authorities have agreed, by way of a tax ruling, that the Company will be assessed on a pre-determined annual profit for tax purposes.
 As a result, the risks described above will not influence the profit of the Company.